Coffee Shop Design is an integral part of operating a specialty coffee business.

 We’ve helped thousands of people over the years open coffee shops.
 We’ve seen firsthand what they’ve struggled with, and have asked for help with.
 The process can be daunting.

-One of the top things people come to us for advice with in opening their cafe is Coffee Shop Design.
+One of the top things people come to us for advice with in this process is Coffee Shop Design.
 It makes sense.
 You’re investing thousands of dollars and hard work into making your dream come true, and you know that the little details are equally as important as the product you sell and the customer service you provide.

 If your customers don’t instinctively know the right place to stand, maybe they’ll get confused, feel uncomfortable, and be less likely to return.
 If your aesthetic doesn’t match your target clientele, maybe they’ll feel alienated, and again…not come back.
 Your baristas having a hard time maneuvering behind the counter, causing longer than needed wait times?
 You guessed it.
 That could ruin somebody’s experience, too.